merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing a Hosted Vector Tile Layer/README.md

 ## 🧪 Generic Deployment Script (PowerShell)

-This example works on any runner or agent that supports PowerShell and Python (with Conda):
+This example works on any runner or agent that supports PowerShell and Python (with Conda) [^1].
 ```powershell
 & "$env:CondaHook"
 conda activate "$env:CondaEnv_GaiaBuilder"